|

 you, too, Arador.

-by fussing with his travelling pack.
+fussing with his travelling pack.

 Remember, said Legolas.
-Afterwards, we meet
+Afterwards, we will

-at Berkins fathers house.
+meet at Berkins fathers house.

-Na-den pedim ad, agreed Haldir, with a curt nod.
+Na-den pedim ad, agreed Haldir, with a curt

+nod.
 Come, Master Arador.

-a few hundred yards before turning into a narrow side-passage.
+for a few hundred yards before turning into a narrow side-passage.

-We could almost be back in The Underdark, whispered
+We could almost be back in the Underdark, whispered

 Arador.